dstackai/dstack/docs/reference/cli/artifacts.md

 # dstack artifacts

-Use this command to access artifacts of runs and tags within the current Git repository.
+Use this command to access artifacts of runs and tags within the current Git repo.

 It supports the following subcommands: `list`, and `download`.